kbrbe/beltrans-data-integration/data-sources/kb/README.md

 The Royal Library of the Netherlands provides information via a SPARQL endpoint or RDF dumps.
 There are several datasets which we briefly discuss in this section.

+There are several dumps which cover different datasets, an overview of all dumps is available here: https://data.bibliotheken.nl/files/

 * **NTA**: Personen uit de Nederlandse Thesaurus van Auteursnamen
 * **DBNLA**: Thesaurus Auteurs Digitale bibliotheek voor de Nederlandse letteren

+The import of all author information (`48,702,577 triples`) from the `3.4 GB` XML dump of NTA took *3.8 hours* on a Blazegraph instance on a server given 2GB of RAM.

 ### Personen uit de Nederlandse Thesaurus van Auteursnamen (NTA)